From a file list, to display the details for a file, click the file name.

 PDF and image files use the same structure.
 Textual extracts and scans the text from the files.

-For PDF and image files, the JSON output structure adds:
+For PDF and image files, the JSON output structure adds the following content.

-array for all of the content on the pages.
+array contains all of the content on the pages.
 This includes content in tables and key-value pairs, which are also listed separately in the output.

 For each page in the file, the pages